Skip to main content

 The Cressi Nano is the most forgiving entry point for most faces.
 Divers with narrow faces or those pushing past 20m should look at the Omer Alien or Salvimar Drop for its lower internal volume.
 Fit and skirt seal matter more than any other spec - always test with your own face before committing.

 Mask selection is where most beginners make their first expensive mistake.
 They buy based on looks or price, discover the fit is wrong, and spend the money again.
-This guide covers what actually matters - volume, skirt fit, and lens quality - and why those three things determine whether a mask works for freediving or just for the pool.
+This guide covers what actually matters - volume, skirt fit, and lens quality - and why those three things determine whether a mask works for freediving.

 Why Freediving Masks Are Different